Leader-D/EliteUI/README.md

 }
 ```

-Then defines UI elements as constants using XUI shapes:
+Then defines UI elements as constants using EUI shapes:

 ```zig
 const my_button = Circle{